 - care navigation, peer support and social prescribing.

-Indigo is a pilot NHS service and in order to be a patient with Indigo, you must meet the following criteria before 1 December 2020:
+Indigo is an NHS service, to be referred to Indigo, you must meet the following criteria:

 We employ and work with a range of people from an array of professional backgrounds.
 Many of the people working in both patient facing, administrative and senior roles are trans and/or non-binary themselves, and trans and non-binary people have been part of leading and designing the service from the very beginning.